-In the concept of accounting, there are several methodologies that are applicable on matching expenses as and when incurred with the revenues generated by the business on a similar time line or the same applicable period.
-In order to align with this concept, the business determines depreciation or amortization.
+In the accounting concept, several methodologies apply to matching expenses as and when incurred with the revenues generated by the business on a similar timeline or the same application period.
+To align with this concept, the business determines depreciation or amortization.
 The organizations employ depreciation on the physical, tangible assets and amortization on the intangible assets such as goodwill, software, and patents.
 Such a method enables the business to expense the economic value out of the tangible assets over a longer time frame.

-The organization do not deduct the full amount of the purchase of the tangible asset from the net income; rather, they transfer the costs on many different accounting financial periods.
-The written down method is employed in the determination of the effective value of the asset by deducting the accumulated depreciation or amortization from the beginning balance of the asset.
+The organization does not deduct the full amount of the purchase of the tangible asset from the net income; rather, they transfer the costs on many different accounting financial periods.
+The written-down method is employed in the determination of the effective value of the asset by deducting the accumulated depreciation or amortization from the beginning balance of the asset.

 How Does It Work?

-The written down method is based on the assumption that some type of assets has limited life and has to be depreciated with the higher rate of depreciation on the course of the asset’s useful life.
+The written-down method assumes that some type of asset has a limited life and has to be depreciated with a higher rate of depreciation over the course of the asset’s useful life.
 The method is also applicable for those assets requiring higher maintenance and where the business has to incur high repair costs on such assets.
-This method, therefore, helps in reflecting the true value of the asset on the balance sheet.
+Therefore, this method helps reflect the true value of the asset on the balance sheet.
 Therefore, under this method, the business has to note down the beginning balance of the asset.
-The next step would involve the determination of depreciation expense at the rate prescribed for the fixed assets.
+The next step would involve determining depreciation expense at the rate prescribed for the fixed assets.

 The depreciation expense would be deducted from the beginning balance to arrive at the ending balance of the asset.
-The ending balance of the asset would be a beginning balance of the asset for the next useful year, and hence similar exercise would be performed to arrive at the depreciation expense applicable through the useful life of the asset.
+The asset’s ending balance would be the asset’s beginning balance for the next useful year.
+Hence, a similar exercise would be performed to arrive at the depreciation expense applicable through the asset’s useful life.

 Examples of Written Down Value Method (With Excel Template)